DomizianoScarcelli/voicefork/backend/terraform/README.md

 First, [install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
 Then go to `~/.aws/credentials` (IDK where it is in Windows) and paste the AWS credentials you find in the lab session.
 I think you can also do `aws configure` instead.

-Then go into the `terraform/` folder and do:
+Then go into the `terraform/` folder and insert the VPC id and Security group id inside the `variables.tf`.
+Then do

 ```
 terraform init